 National Comprehensive Cancer Network (NCCN)

-The National Comprehensive Cancer Network guidelines for prostate cancer (v.2023) provide a table of tissue-based tests for prostate cancer prognosis.
+The National Comprehensive Cancer Network guidelines for prostate cancer (v.2024) provide a table of tissue-based tests for prostate cancer prognosis.

-The guidelines include the following statements related to risk stratification:
+The discussion section in the guidelines, which is pending update as of April 2024 include the following statements related to risk stratification:

-• Patients with low or favorable intermediate-risk disease and life expectancy >10 years may consider the use of Decipher, Oncotype DX Prostate, Prolaris, or Promark during initial risk stratification.
+- Patients with low or favorable intermediate-risk disease and life expectancy greater than or equal to 10 years may consider the use of Decipher, Oncotype DX Prostate, or Prolaris during initial risk stratification.

-• Patients with unfavorable intermediate- and high-risk disease and life expectancy >10 years may consider the use of Decipher or Prolaris.
+- Patients with unfavorable intermediate- and high-risk disease and life expectancy greater than or equal to 10 years may consider the use of Decipher or Prolaris.

-• Decipher may be considered to inform adjuvant treatment if adverse features are found after radical prostatectomy and during workup for radical prostatectomy PSA persistence or recurrence (category 2B for the latter setting)
+- Decipher may be considered to inform adjuvant treatment if adverse features are found after radical prostatectomy and during workup for radical prostatectomy PSA persistence or recurrence (NCCN category 2A; Simon et al [2019] category 2B)

-The panel also recommended that "the use of AR-V7 tests in circulating tumor cells can be considered to help guide selection of therapy in the post-abiraterone/enzalutamide metastatic castration-resistant prostate cancer setting."
+The panel also stated that "the use of AR-V7 tests in circulating tumor cells can be considered to help guide selection of therapy in the post-abiraterone/enzalutamide metastatic castration-resistant prostate cancer setting."

 National Institute for Health and Care Excellence